-SCH 601 Church History
+SCH 601 Church History (3 credits)

 History of the professing Christian Church from the apostolic age through medieval times.
-First semester, Distance Learning, three credits.
+First semester, Online.

-SCH 602 Church History
+SCH 602 Church History (3 credits)

 History of the professing Christian Church from the Reformation to the present.
-Second semester, Distance Learning, three credits.
+Second semester, Online.

-SCH 603 History of Christian Missions
+SCH 603 History of Christian Missions (3 credits)

 A study of the history of the spread of the Gospel from the founding of the church.
 Particular emphasis will be given to key missionary-leaders and organizations of the modern missionary era (1750 to the present).
 Various philosophies of missionary practice will be examined from a historical perspective.
 Identical to SCM 671.
-Second semester, odd-numbered calendar years, three credits.
+Second semester, odd-numbered calendar years.

-SCH 650 American Church History
+SCH 650 American Church History (3 credits)

 History of the Christian Church in America from its European origins to the present: colonial beginnings, Puritanism, revivalism, the church and the Revolution, religious liberty, the church and slavery, sectionalism, denominationalism and recent tendencies.
-First semester, three credits.
+First semester.

-SCH 689 European Studies: Early Modern Era Combination of travel and lectures in Europe and Asia Minor.
+SCH 689 European Studies: Early Modern Era [3 credits] Combination of travel and lectures in Europe and Asia Minor.
 Visits and discussions related to men, movements and sites of Protestant, Eastern Orthodox and Roman Catholic history.
-Three credits.

-SCH 697 Holy Land Studies
+SCH 697 Holy Land Studies (3 credits)

 An in-depth study tour of Bible lands, visiting the sites of the major events of the Old and New Testaments.
 Course requirements include assigned reading and papers.
 Identical to SOT 697, SNT 697 and SPM 697.
-Three credits.

-SCH 698 Journeys of Paul
+SCH 698 Journeys of Paul (3 credits)

 A study tour focusing on many sites of the missionary travels of the Apostle Paul, including Asia Minor, Greece and Rome.
 Course requirements include assigned readings and papers.
 Identical to SOT 698, SNT 698 and SPM 698.
-Three credits.

-SCH 752 Baptist History
+SCH 752 Baptist History (3 credits)

 The origins, church polity, significant contributions, distinctive doctrines and significant leaders of the Baptists.
-Three credits.